-In fact, before I cleared off my desk the other night, I broke two light bulbs, dug through the mess to find something I needed…it was stressful to say the least.
+In fact, before I cleared off my desk the other night, I broke two light bulbs, and had to dig through the mess to find something I needed.
+It was stressful to say the least.

 Once I finally cleared off the desk, I felt better; relieved, calm, glad.
-And then, the following morning the first thing Mr. Hines and our daughter noticed was the desk (and the chair makeover).
+And then, the following morning the first thing Matt and our daughter noticed was the desk (and the chair makeover).

 Today, we’re going to tackle the clutter that we cleared out.
-For me it was paper clutter.
-What did you clear yesterday?
+For me, it was paper clutter.

 No matter what kind of clutter you are conquering today, this method will help you organize it.

-*Place the recycle items in your recycle bin to be picked up on trash day.
-If recycling service is not available, find a recycle center in your area.
+- Place the recycle items in your recycle bin to be picked up on trash day.
+If recycling service is not available, you might find a recycle center in your area.